 Ideally, all participants should have access to the display, as this makes it easy for them to see which Impediements have been identified and what their processing status is.
 This successively contributes to the improvement of working conditions and increases transparency.
 The level of commitment also increases, as it quickly becomes clear that one goal is to eliminate concrete problems.
 And this also leads to a feeling of mutual appreciation, because problems are taken seriously and eliminated step by step.

-The Management of Impediments in Backlogs
+The Management of Impediments

 There are two ways to manage Impediments: besides the already described Impediment Board you can also manage Impediments in backlogs.
 In some organisations, both techniques are used in parallel to deal with obstacles.
 Opinions differ as to whether it makes sense to maintain a separate impediment backlog or whether it is not sufficient to include the obstacles in the general backlog with a corresponding label.